Skip to content

 Samples

 Threat actors often configure their malware to communicate with one or more C&C servers, and this usually involves listing a domain within the malware's code (in such instances, the domain is said to be "hardcoded" in the malware).
-When executed, the infected device will send a DNS request to resolve the domain, and then communicate with the server hosted on the resolving IP address.
-By running a static analysis of the sample (even through something as simple as using strings), one can reveal any such hardcoded domains it may contain.
+When executed (on an infected device, honeypot, or in a sandboxed environment), the malware will send a DNS request to resolve the domain, and then communicate with the server hosted on the resolving IP address.
+By running a static analysis of a sample (even through something as simple as using strings), one can reveal any such hardcoded domains it may contain.